-E6.
-Sam pushes a 10 kg sack of rice on a frictionless surface with a constant horizontal force of 2.0 N starting from rest.
+E6 Sam pushes a 10 kg sack of rice on a frictionless surface with a constant horizontal force of 2.0 N starting from rest.

-- (a) What is the kinetic energy of the sack after Sam has pushed it a distance of 35 cm? - (b) What is the speed of the sack after Sam has pushed it a distance of 35 cm?
+(a) What is the energy in the kinetic store of the sack after Sam has pushed it a distance of 35 cm?

+(b) What is the speed of the sack after Sam has pushed it a distance of 35 cm?